Hey! How’s it going? Everybody keeping safe and plodding along? Bit of a shit-show out there, innit?

 She started off by trying to entice me into helping her access government support, but her methods sounded too complicated and uncertain, and to be honest, it didn’t sound completely legit.
 She was understandably stressed and desperate.

 Yup, the loss in rent hurt, but it felt necessary.
-Hopefully I don’t need to explain the economics of taking care of good tenants.
+Hopefully I don’t need to explain the ethics and economics of taking care of good tenants and beautiful people.

 Thankfully she’s back on her feet now, so this month the rent will return to the regular fat rates.